April 2026

 The standalone segment is expected to grow at the fastest CAGR in the market during the forecast period due to its affordability, ease of implementation, and suitability for small to mid-sized healthcare facilities.
 Standalone EHRs offer focused functionality without complex integrations, enabling quicker deployment and lower maintenance costs.
 Rising demand from clinics, specialty centers, and remote healthcare providers further drives the rapid adoption of standalone solutions.

-The medium hospitals segment held the largest share of the hospital electronic health records market in 2024 due to their balanced scale, which allows significant investment in EHR systems without the complexity of large hospitals.
+The medium hospitals segment held the largest share of 42% of the hospital electronic health records market in 2025 due to their balanced scale, which allows significant investment in EHR systems without the complexity of large hospitals.
 Medium-sized hospitals increasingly adopt EHRs to improve patient care, streamline workflows, ensure regulatory compliance, and enhance data management.
 Growing patient volumes and the need for efficient clinical and administrative operations further drive market dominance in this segment.

 Large Hospitals